 The most dangerous creatures in UK waters

-When it comes to dangerous creatures, the UK isn’t anywhere close to being near the top of the list and is actually one of the safest countries in the world when it comes to natural threats.
+When it comes to dangerous creatures, the UK isn’t anywhere close to being near the top of the list and is one of the safest countries in the world when it comes to natural threats.
 The location of the country makes it not too hot and not too cold, meaning it avoids all the poisonous tropical and hot weather creatures, so it should be pretty safe right?
 Well the short answer is yes, but that doesn’t mean it’s without things that can cause you harm.
-Here are the most dangerous creatures you could possibly run into around the coast of the UK.
+Here are the most dangerous creatures in UK waters you could run into around the coastline.

 Weaver fish